Fredbian/react-practice-Airbnb-clone/README.md

 # react-practice-Airbnb-clone

-This project is a react practice to create a airbnb front page.
+This is a react practice to create a static airbnb front page.

 ## Available Scripts